• Skip to main content

 For another look and an equally delicious cupcake be sure to check out our Blueberry Cupcakes with Cream Cheese Frosting.

 Now here’s where the fun comes in.
 The possibilities are of course, endless.
-I didn’t have orange sprinkles, but that would be really festive.
+When I took these photos I didn’t have orange sprinkles, but that would be really festive.
 What I did have was pearly non-pareils and they were so pretty.

-I also used small orange curls and tiny little wedges of orange (you would only want to do that right before serving – no longer than an hour before).
+I also love to use small orange curls and tiny little wedges of orange (you would only want to do that right before serving – no longer than an hour before).
 And, you can never go wrong with a little mint leaf.

 Oh, and sanding sugar.
 It gives your orange cupcakes a little sparkle.
 Here’s a whole list of ideas: